V0idC0de/HackTheBox-Docs/traceback/README.md

 ### 5.1 pwfeedback

-As the target machine neither has internet access nor a compiler installed, the files built by the exploit scrix
+As the target machine neither has internet access nor a compiler installed, the files built by the exploit script have to be built manually and pushed over to the target.
+However, when executing the script, it doesn't seem to work.
+Seems like this vulnerability was introduced at a later point or doesn't apply in the installation.

+### 5.2 sudo security bypass

 A promising exploit using a missing UID check to impersonate `root`.
 Unfortunately it doesn't work, as `webadmin` has very restricted `sudo` privileges, which don't allow leveraging this vulnerability.